Code-4-Community/c4c-dev-docs/docs/hats/api-spec-school-report.md

 ```

-## Get Latest Reports With Library For One School
+## Get Latest Report For One School
-Used to return a list of all reports for the given school.
+Used to return the most recent report for the given school.
+Report type given by `libraryStatus`

-`GET` request to `/api/v1/protected/schools/:school_id/reports/with-library`
+`GET` request to `/api/v1/protected/schools/:school_id/report`

 Responses:

-`200 OK`: returns the latest report:
+`200 OK`: returns the latest report without library if `libraryStatus` is `"EXISTS"`:
 ```json
 {
     "id": 3,